Facelift & Necklift in New York City & Westchester County

 While each facelift patient ages differently, some of the more common signs of facial aging that can be corrected through a facelift surgery include:

 - Excess facial skin, muscle and fatty tissue

 In addition to performing traditional facelift surgery, Dr. Greenwald offers a laser facelift procedure known as Precision Tx.

 In order to deliver the best possible results for each Westchester County facelift patient, Dr. Greenwald works diligently to develop customized treatment plans.
 He takes into account patients’ bone structure, skin condition, health considerations and aesthetic wishes when determining which facelift techniques would produce the most flattering results.
 Sometimes, he recommends that patients undergo a combination of facial rejuvenation procedures, such as a facelift in conjunction with a neck lift.
 This particular combination treatment is very popular among mature patients in need of a comprehensive facial rejuvenation approach.
 If you would like to learn more about your facial beautification options, please contact Dr. Greenwald today.

-At Dr. Greenwald’s plastic surgery Westchester County offices, all patients are treated with the highest respect and dedication.
+At Dr. Greenwald’s plastic surgery offices, all patients are treated with the highest respect and dedication.
 This approach, combined with Dr. Greenwald’s outstanding surgical skill and refined aesthetic judgment, attracts numerous rhinoplasty, forehead lift and eyelid surgery patients every year.
 Other individuals Dr. Greenwald treats more often include fat injections and hair transplant patients.

 How Much Does Facelift Cost?